Natural Male Birth Control — Papaya Seeds as a Contraceptive for Men

 Papaya seeds taste very different to the delicious fresh fruit, with the flavor often described as a cross between pepper and wasabi.
 Just chewing up a teaspoon of seeds each morning isn’t that much fun so here is a more enjoyable way to have them without the strong taste.

-To be effective, papaya seeds need to be chopped up, chewed up or crushed.
-After trying all three, I know which is the easiest to follow for long periods and I now always have the seeds in my daily smoothies when taking them.
+To be effective, papaya seeds need to be chewed up, crushed or broken apart in some way.
+After trying all three, I know which is the easiest to follow for long periods and now always have the seeds blended into my daily smoothies when taking them.

 You’ll need a high powered blender to chop them up finely so you won’t even notice them in your smoothie.
 After a lot of research I chose this one and it’s perfect for the purpose.

 Unless you live in an area where papayas are freely available you’ll probably want to freeze a supply for regular use.
 Fortunately, the large Central and South American papayas available in America contain a lot of seeds (and are not affected by the GMO issues of the smaller Hawaiian fruits).

 The best way I’ve found to ensure a consistent supply is to get a couple of large ripe papayas, cut them into strips with the seeds and freeze them.
 Here’s how.

 How to Harvest and Store Papaya Seeds for Regular Use

 - First gently rub the papaya skin with a splash of apple cider vinegar and rinse with warm water.
 This cleans it and helps remove any sprays.
 Papaya skin is high in beneficial digestive enzymes and it’s much easier to leave it on to be blended up in your smoothie.